 While the Doberman was formally recognized by the American Kennel Club in 1908, black Dobermans are not accepted as show quality.
 Black, blue, red, or fawn, all with tan or rust markings are the four official Doberman coat colors.
 Neither pure white nor pure black Dobermans are acceptable.

-While a black Doberman is still a member of the breed, there’s often some question of whether these dogs are actually purebred, because their coat color is so rare.
-We’ll talk about this more in-depth in the next section, but unethical breeders sometimes cross other breeds with Dobermans to create “rare” black Dobermans that are actually mixed-breed dogs.
+While a black Doberman is still a member of the breed, there’s often some question of whether these dogs are purebred, because their coat color is so rare.
+We’ll talk about this more in-depth in the next section, but unethical breeders sometimes cross other breeds with Dobermans to create “rare” black Dobermans that are mixed-breed dogs.